zashari/alzheimer-desease-classification/README.md

 ## ☁️ Cloud Infrastructure

-The data viewer leverages AWS S3 and CloudFront for efficient and scalable image hosting.
+The data viewer is configured to leverage AWS S3 and CloudFront for efficient and scalable image hosting.
+You will need to set up your own bucket and distribution.

--   **S3 Bucket**: `ad-public-storage-data-viewer-ap-southeast-1-836322468413`
+-   **S3 Bucket**: Set this up to host your image data.
--   **CloudFront Domain**: `d2iiwoaj8v8tqz.cloudfront.net`
+-   **CloudFront Domain**: Connect this to your S3 bucket for CDN delivery.

-Scripts for managing the cloud infrastructure are available in the `data-viewer/scripts` directory.
+Scripts to help you manage the cloud infrastructure are available in the `data-viewer/scripts` directory.
+You will need to update the placeholder values in these scripts with your own resource names.

 ## 🤝 Contributing